gurunathan-r/gR00t/webpage/notes/PHP.md

 setcookie("fav_food"     - key    ,"pizza"    - value  ,time()   + 86000  - time to expire , "/");
 sessions are started before displaying any html is displayed

-$_SERVER - contains header,paths, shows nearly e
+$_SERVER - contains header,paths, shows nearly everything we need to know of the server